Clawctl

 Method 2: vLLM (Best Performance)

 vLLM is built for production.
-It's 24x faster than Hugging Face Transformers and supports continuous batching for multiple concurrent requests.
+It's up to 24x faster than Hugging Face Transformers and supports continuous batching for multiple concurrent requests.

 Install vLLM: